B1t0n/Uniview-PwdDisclosure/README.md

  Other versions may also be affected

-> Sodan dork for similar devices: "Text.VideoManageSystem"
+> Shodan dork for similar devices: "Text.VideoManageSystem"

 Usage: python nvr-pwd-disc.py http://Host_or_IP:PORT